Skip to main content

 Lightcast matched occupational information with degree information to classify employment as being “In Field” or “Out of Field” matches were based on a Bureau of Labor Statistics crosswalk between the National Center for Education Statistics’ Classification of Instructional Programs (CIP codes) and the Standard Occupational Classification system (SOC codes).
 As illustrated in Figure 2, 66% of matched graduates were classified as employed in field, with 26% employed out of field, and 9% without a listing for current employment.

 To further explore whether rates of employment in field differ based on the number of years since graduation, data for bachelor’s and master’s degree graduates were examined further.
 In other words, are graduates from earlier years more likely to work in field and more recent graduates less likely to do so?
-See Figures 3 and 4 below.
+See Figures 3 and 4.

-Figure 3 illustrates that baccalaureate graduates from the earliest years (1960s) and from the most recent years (2011 through Dec 2022) are employed “in field” at the lowest rates.
+Figure 3 illustrates that baccalaureate graduates from the earliest years (1960s) and from the most recent years (2011 through spring 2022) are employed “in field” at the lowest rates.
 This may reflect that graduates from the 1960s likely have reached retirement age and, thus, have progressed beyond their main years of employment.
-Conversely, newer graduates are at the entering stages of their careers and may be still determining their career paths and/or accumulating experiences to assist in their entre to the career of their choice.
+Conversely, newer graduates are at the entering stages of their careers and may be still determining their career paths and/or accumulating experiences to assist in their entry to the career of their choice.
 Even still, 64% of the matched recent undergraduate degree graduates are considered to be employed in field.
 Graduate-level degree graduates, on the other hand, are fairly stable in terms of employment in field regardless of the recency of their degree award.
 Overall, 71% of master’s degree graduates were classified as employed in field.

 Alumni Career Dashboards